wlaub/vcv/README.md

 [`dev-scripts/tiamat.py`](dev-scripts/tiamat.py) provides some helpers for generating Mat I filter specitications from filters designed using scipy.signal.

+### Lachesis I

+Counter utility module

+Increments count and output CV on clock edges.
+Clock and reset inputs may be polyphonic.
+CV minimum, maximum, and increment values may be configured using knobs.
+Menu options include
+* Clock edge mode (rising, falling, both)
+* CV overflow modes (clamp or wrap)
+* Simultaneous edge handling (increment once or increment multiple)

 ## Other Modules

 ### Ouroboros